Missouri Course Access Program (MOCAP)

 How do I sign my student(s) up for a MOCAP Program?

 Step #1- Complete the Online Registration Process for the Grandview C-4 School District.
-Information for online registration can be found here and begins on July 6th at 8 a.m. for the 2021-2022 school year.
+Information for online registration can be found here and begins on July 5th at 8 a.m. through August 8th for the 2022-2023 fall semester.

 Note: MOCAP students remain registered students in their district of residence.
 Students will not be considered for MOCAP placement until residency is confirmed and the registration process is complete.